seyi-adeleke/backend-test-I/README.md

 ## Back-end Developer Test

+### Installation
+Clone this repo and run the command `npm i` to install all depedencies.
+Create a file called `.env` and copy the content of the `.env.example` file into it.
+Replace the keys with yours.
+You can refer to both the google and twitter Api documentation for more infomation.

+To start the bot use the command `npm start searchTweets <search parameter>`

 ### Devcenter Backend Developer Test I

 The purpose of this test is not only to quickly gauge an applicant's abilities with writing codes, but also their approach to development.